News Event

 No4 Area Memorandums refer to these in times of need and keep brushed up on Area rules and regulations.
 The New edition has been updated by Shipmate Ray J Barraclough MSM and approved by the Area Committee.

-The Dorchester Branch will be hosting the Area AGM and January Meeting on Saturday 20 January 2024.
+.The Dorchester Branch will be hosting the Area AGM and January Meeting on Saturday 18th January 2025.
 The meeting will be held at the Dorchester Trinity Club, 38 Trinity Street, Dorchester DT1 1TT.
-The club is just 20 yards north of the Cinema in Trinity Street.
+The club is just 20 yards north of the Cinema marked as building number 11 on the enclosed map of Dorchester.
+(Note there are two cinemas and hence two number 11’s!
+I am referring to the one in Trinity Street.
+Also, please note that the Tourist Office in the Library is now closed.)

-The Area Committee meeting starts at 1100 and will be held in the snooker room.
+The Area Committee meeting starts at 11.00 and will be held in the snooker room.
 The Area Meeting will be in the ballroom.
 You will be able to gain access to the club from 1030 via the ballroom entrance, which will be manned by members of the Dorchester Branch.
-The AGM will start at 1300 and be followed by the January Area meeting.
-Tea and stickies will be served after the meeting
+The AGM will start at 13.00 and be followed by the January Area meeting.
+Tea and stickies will be served after the meeting.

 NIL REPORTS ARE REQUIRED.